dvargas92495/fuegojs/README.md

 fuego fe
 ```

+By default, the web server runs on `http://localhost:3000`.

 ## Migrate

 The `migrate` command reads the typescript file stored in `db/schema.ts` and translates it to a `mysql` migration.
 This allows you to define your `mysql` schema in a declarative way.
 Once loaded, the command will compare the schema you defined with the one online and apply the changes accordingly.